 We recommend using IMAP to set up your email account because it syncs your emails across all your devices and Webmail.
 Unlike POP, which downloads your emails and removes them from the server and Webmail.

-If you want to set up your account on a mobile device, you can also consider using Mobile Sync.
+If you want to set up your account on a mobile device, we recommend using Mobile Sync.
 The advantage of Mobile Sync is that it also syncs your calendar and contacts.
-You can activate a free trial of Mobile Sync from Webmail.
+Mobile Sync is one of the features included in Premium Mail.
+You can activate a free trial from Webmail or Mail Administration.

 We have created step-by-step setup guides for some of the most popular applications.